Spain: 2023 Business aviation destination guide

 If you’re bringing a pet into Spain, it must have all vaccinations up to date and a health certificate.
 It’s best to send this information to your ground handler in advance to avoid delays on arrival.
 Special processes must be considered if you’re bringing weapons into the country.

 Hunting weapons may be permitted with prior arrangement.
 Personal protection weapons, silencers, and extended ammo clips will need to remain on board your aircraft or be stored at a specific location at the airport.

-For Spain, Med-area destinations – such as Palma de Mallorca (LEPA), Ibiza (LEIB), Gerona (LEGE), Barcelona (LEBL), and Malaga (LEMG) – the high season is May-June and September-October.
-Madrid (LEMD) experiences a high season with elevated traffic levels in August and again in December-January.
+For Spain, Med-area destinations – such as Palma de Mallorca (LEPA), Ibiza (LEIB), Gerona (LEGE), Barcelona (LEBL), and Malaga (LEMG) – the high season is May-October and September-October.
+Madrid (LEMD) experiences a high season with elevated traffic levels in July and again in December-January.
 Hotels at popular locations in Spain fill up fast during the high season.
 Costs are higher, and extended cancellation policies are in place.
 If you’re looking for unique local transport options – an SUV or a stretch limo, for example – it’s best to make requests as soon as possible and expect there to be limited availability.
 Airports in Spain are secure, and all have cameras, police patrols, and security checkpoints.
 Hiring private guards to watch your aircraft airside is usually not an option, and, if allowed, the guard must be unarmed.

 For tech stops in Spain, quick turns are possible within 25 to 45 minutes, depending upon the location.
 Best practice is to provide your ground handler with at least 24-hours advance notice and confirm that the fuel truck will be on standby for arrival.
 However, if shorter notice is given, the ground handler will try to accommodate all requests.